• Home

 AI hype is everywhere.
 It’s in tech entrepreneur Matt Shumer’s viral post in February, comparing the current trajectory of AI development to the month before the COVID pandemic upended the globe.
 It’s in the words and minds of tech leaders, from Elon Musk to Dario Amodei to Mustafa Suleyman.
 The technology is now creeping into the lives of workers at law firms, startups, and consultants.

-While consumer prices have stabilized from a high of about 9% in June of 2022, inflation remains stubbornly above pre-pandemic levels.
-The most recent, the consumer price index rose 0.3% from the previous month, rising 2.4% from a year ago.
+While consumer prices have stabilized from a high of about 9% in June 2022, inflation remains stubbornly above pre-pandemic levels.
+The consumer price index rose 0.3% from the previous month, rising 2.4% from a year ago.
 While it’s hard to tell if AI hype is having an impact on prices, the researchers argue the technology could be driving up prices today.
-But they caution that their assessment is merely qualitative: they can predict inflation could rise in the short term, but they can’t exactly predict by how much.
+But they caution that their assessment is merely qualitative: They can predict inflation could rise in the short term, but they can’t exactly predict by how much.

-The economists compare the AI hype to the optimism surrounding dot-com technology at the turn of the century.
-“Computers are everywhere except for in the productivity number,” Ozkan said, paraphrasing Nobel laureate Robert Solow, who spoke about IT improvements in the 1980s and proved again during the dot-com bubble.
-In both the dot-com era and the current AI hype, there was a disconnect between technological optimism and the actual economic data.
-In the dot-com era, the economists explained, the economy reflected the latter scenario where gains failed to show, bursting the bubble.
+The economists compare AI hype to the optimism surrounding dotcom technology at the turn of the century.
+“Computers are everywhere except for in the productivity number,” Ozkan said, paraphrasing Nobel laureate Robert Solow, who spoke about IT improvements in the 1980s and again during the dotcom bubble.
+In both the dotcom era and the current AI hype, there is a disconnect between technological optimism and the actual economic data.
+In the dotcom era, the economists explained, the economy reflected the latter scenario, where gains failed to show, bursting the bubble.

 AI is seemingly ubiquitous, and one could reasonably assume that it’s driving economic growth.
-But the technology’s returns are still yet to be seen.
-As the authors note, TFP growth has averaged just 1.11% annually since the launch of ChatGPT in 2022.
+But the technology’s returns have yet to be seen.
+As the authors note, TFP (total factor productivity) growth has averaged just 1.11% annually since the launch of ChatGPT in 2022.
 That’s below the historical average of 1.23%, according to data from the Federal Reserve Bank of San Francisco.

 Still, the authors lay out two possible scenarios as to how the AI hype could impact the economy.
 It’s all dependent on whether or not reality eventually catches up with said hype.
 If the anticipated gains do materialize—if businesses become more productive thanks to AI—the economy will experience stronger output growth, which would be accompanied by declining inflation as potential output expands.